WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.5 =
+New cycle shortcode.
+Bug fixes.

 = 1.4.7 =
 Improved code formatting to prevent a low-probability rendering problem.